UNIVERSITY OF WISCONSIN River Falls

 The Department of Biology prides itself on the diversity of training, research experiences, and interests of its faculty members, as well as a commitment to individualized student attention.
 At UW-River Falls, students are encouraged to be independent thinkers, challenge traditional wisdom, and to behave ethically and socially.
 They are encouraged to follow an environmentally sound life-style that will produce responsible global citizens.

 The University of Wisconsin-River Falls Biology Department offers several degree options that prepare students for various careers.
 All of the programs place heavy emphasis on undergraduate research as well as provide numerous opportunities for internships and international experiences.
-For more information about the General Biology, Field Biology, and Biomedical degree options, visit our Degrees page.
+For more information visit our Degrees page.

 Our department is located on the fourth floor of the Agricultural Science building.
 Please make arrangements to stop in and see us if you are visiting campus!